anoma/nspec/docs/arch/system/state/shielded_resource_machine/index.md

 ### Intended privacy properties

 This instantiation is designed to offer privacy properties to its users.
 In particular, the current design offers data privacy and is accommodated to offer function privacy.
-Data privacy refers to the privacy of the user identity and the transaction content.
-Function privacy means that involved applications cannot be determined from seeing the transaction content.

-1. Nullifier and commitment unlinkability: it is impossible to link the nullifier of the consumed resource to its commitment by observing the global state alone.
+Data privacy refers to the privacy of the user identity and the encrypted transaction content.
+Function privacy means privacy of asset types involved in the transaction.
+Zero-knowledge proofs and encryption are used to provide data privacy: users prove correctness of the state transition in zk.
+Nullifier and commitment of the same resource must not be linkable: given a nullifier, it is impossible to figure out which commitment corresponds to the same resource having access only to public global state.
-2. TBD